-The IEDC and its expert partners will continue to study the water issue.
-The next two additional sites have been identified and will be studied before the end of 2023.
-Once all testing is complete, results will be released and then further vetted by multiple independent experts to ensure accuracy.
-If, and when, a major water user commits to locating in the LEAP district, we'll take steps to move forward with a water solution as determined by the studies.
+The IEDC and its expert partners will continue to study the water issue, obtaining peer review of all results from multiple third parties.
+If and when a major water user commits to locating in the LEAP district, we'll take steps to move forward with a water solution as determined by the studies.